Cologne Travel Guide

 Cologne is the fourth largest city in Germany and a popular tourist destination for people passing to or from Holland.
 The city has a great cathedral; the food is delicious, and the historic architecture is also a big draw.
 Moreover, the city has a great range of museums and free activities from which to choose.
 Additionally, compared to cities like Berlin and Munich, Cologne is a lot less touristy.
-Cologne isn’t my favorite city in the world but it makes for a great stopover on your way between the east and west sides of Germany and shouldn’t be missed.
+Cologne makes for a great stopover on your way between the east and west sides of Germany and shouldn’t be missed.

-Hostel prices – Hostels in Cologne start at $19 USD a night for a dorm bed, and a private will be about $25 USD.
+Hostel prices – Hostels in Cologne start at $19 USD a night for a dorm bed, and a private will be about $50 USD for a double room.